isomerpages/moe-aes/announcements/early-school-closure/_posts/2023-05-25-post-Early School Closure.md

 ---
 Dear Students & Parents,

-Kindly be informed that the school will be closed at 12.45 pm for all staff to go for our school staff lunch on **26 May 2023**.
+Kindly be informed that the school will be closed at 12.45 pm on **26 May 2023**.

 Thank you.